Chinmay67/StreamZone-Backend-/README.md

-A backend server for a video streaming platform similar to youtube where Users can register and upload videos
+A backend server for a video streaming platform where Users can register and upload videos , view Videos, Like and dislike Videos add comment and many more features

-Created through Chai aur Code backend course with complete assignments